 ADHD Symptoms in Teen Boys

-Depending on the type of ADHD involved, symptoms of ADHD in teen boys can include difficulty paying attention to details or a conversation, restlessness or not being able to sit still for long periods when expected, and talking too much or interrupting others.
-Unfortunately, these symptoms may negatively affect their peer relationships and motivation to reach significant goals.
+A teenage boy with ADHD can act in many different ways, depending on the type of ADHD he has.
+Common symptoms include difficulty paying attention to details or a conversation, not being able to sit still for long periods when expected, and talking too much or interrupting others.
+Unfortunately, these symptoms may negatively affect their relationships, as well as their motivation to reach significant goals.

 Common ADHD symptoms in teenage boys include: